tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 decodes sliced VBI data from a video frame, updates the decoder state and invokes callback functions for registered events.
-Note this function has to be called for each received frame, even if it did not contain any sliced data, because the decode otherwise assumes a frame was lost and may reset decoder state.
+Note this function has to be called for each received frame, even if it did not contain any sliced data, because the decoder otherwise assumes a frame was lost and may reset decoding state.

-Input parameter *sliced_buf* is an instance of *CaptureSlicedBuf* returned by the *Capture* class.
+Input parameter *sliced_buf* has to be an instance of class *CaptureSlicedBuf* returned by *read* and *pull* capture functions of `Zvbi.Capture`_ class.
 The function always returns *None*.
-As a side-effect registered callbacks are invoked.
+As a side-effect, registered callbacks are invoked.

 Zvbi.ServiceDec.decode_bytes()
 ------------------------------